I Love Recipe

 🔥 Nutrition Info

-50g) is estimated to be around 70 kcal.
+One serving of Cheongyang Chili Paste (approximately 50g) is estimated to be around 70 kcal.

 💬 Frequently Asked Questions

-Main ingredients include Cheongyang peppers (청양고추), Dried anchovies (멸치) for broth, Dried shrimp (건새우), Large green onion (대파), Garlic.
-When selecting Cheongyang peppers (청양고추), look for ones with fresh stems, vibrant color, and a firm texture.
-Since you're using a large quantity (1 kg), freshness is very important.
-For dried anchovies for broth (국물멸치), choose clean, silvery ones with minimal fishy smell.
-Removing their heads and guts, then microwaving them for 3 minutes, effectively eliminates the fishiness and maximizes their umami.
-For dried shrimp (건새우), select those that are not too small, have a reddish color, and a glossy sheen, as they will add a richer savory flavor.
-Note that using primarily the white part of the large green onion (대파) helps reduce excess moisture and achieve a cleaner taste.
+Main ingredients include Cheongyang-gochu (청양고추), Dried anchovies for broth (국물멸치), Dried shrimp (건새우), Green onion, Garlic.
+For Cheongyang-gochu (청양고추), choose ones with fresh stems, vibrant color, and firm texture.
+Since you're using a generous amount (2.2 lbs), freshness is crucial.
+For dried anchovies, select clean ones with a silvery sheen and minimal fishy odor.
+Removing their heads and guts, then microwaving for 3 minutes, effectively eliminates fishiness and maximizes umami.
+For dried shrimp (건새우), choose ones that are not too small, with a reddish color and a glossy sheen for a richer savory flavor.
+For green onions, use mainly the white parts to minimize moisture and achieve a cleaner taste.

 💬 Comments